-Rory McIlroy won the 89th Masters Tournament to join illustrious company in completing the career Grand Slam.
+Rory McIlroy won last year's Masters Tournament to join illustrious company in completing the career Grand Slam.

-The Northern Irishman dramatically defeated Justin Rose in a play-off at Augusta National on Sunday, ending a near 11-year-wait for his fifth Major Championship victory.
+The Northern Irishman dramatically defeated Justin Rose in a play-off at Augusta National, ending a near 11-year-wait for his fifth Major Championship victory.

 By winning the fourth and final leg of golf's four biggest titles in men's professional golf, he became just the sixth player to do so - after Gene Sarazen, Ben Hogan, Gary Player, Jack Nicklaus and Tiger Woods.